 Keep in mind that some perennials fall into more than one category.
 For example, yarrow tolerates drought, is easy to grow and has a long-bloom time.

 For best results, use a soil meter or pH test kit to determine the pH of your garden soil.
-Some county extension service agents will also do this test for you.
+Contact your local Cooperative Extension Service for information about low-cost soil testing.
 Most plants need soil with a pH between 6.0 (slightly acidic) to 7.0 (neutral).
 If needed, adjust your soil’s acidity by working in an amendment like limestone to raise the pH level or garden sulfur to lower it.

 Next, dig holes for your plants that are as deep as the root balls and about twice as wide.
 Remove any rocks, sticks and other debris.
 Loosen the plant’s roots, if they’re tangled, and lower it into the hole.
 Keep it at the same level it was in its nursery pot and backfill the hole.
 Tamp the soil down lightly.

 Keep new perennials well-watered for the first couple of weeks.
 After that, water when the soil feels dry to the touch.
 Don’t let the ground stay soggy, which can lead to rotting.